scrapinghub/scrapy-poet/docs/intro/tutorial.rst

 This class contains all logic necessary for extracting an item from an individual book page like http://books.toscrape.com/catalogue/a-light-in-the-attic_1000/index.html, and nothing else.
-In particular, ``BookPage`` is now independent of Scrapy, and and is not doing any I/O.
+In particular, ``BookPage`` is now independent of Scrapy, and is not doing any I/O.

 If we want, we can organize code in a different way, and e.g. extract a property from the ``to_item`` method: